philipprochazka/philipprochazka.github.io/README.md

 - `npm run start:debug` runs the project in debug mode
 - `npm start` or `npm run start` runs the project, launches a live preview in your default browser, and watches for changes made to files in `src`

-You must have npm installed in order to use this build environment.

 ## Bugs and Issues